 - Generous autopay discount: LightStream’s 0.50% discount for using autopay is better than discounts offered by competing lenders.

 - Can’t change the monthly due date: Once you’ve received your funds, your due date is the same every month.

-- No pre-qualification option: If you want a LightStream loan, there’s no way to check if you qualify for one without applying first.
+- No pre-qualification option: There’s no way to check if you qualify for a LightStream loan without applying first.
 Your application requires a credit check (“hard inquiry”) that could affect your credit score, albeit modestly.

 - High minimum loan amount: LightStream doesn’t offer personal loans under $5,000.
 If you’re looking for smaller loans, other lenders may be a better fit.

 LightStream Personal Loan Rates & Terms

 LightStream’s personal loans have fixed-rate APRs ranging from 2.49% to 20.49%, depending on your credit profile, assets, income, how you’ll use the money, and if you sign up for autopay.
 Unsecured new-car loans, for example, have different rates than debt consolidation or medical loans.

 If you have a solid credit history, you could qualify for loans as low as 2.49% if you sign up for autopay.
 Overall, LightStream’s lowest rate is excellent compared to other personal loan lenders.

 LightStream’s repayment terms range from 24 to 144 months, depending on which type of loan you take out and how much you borrow.
 Only home improvement loans have repayment periods longer than 84 months.
 If you need to repay your loan over a long period of time to keep monthly payments low, this is a great benefit.

 You must sign up for autopay before LightStream funds your loan to get the 0.50% rate discount.